London North Eastern Railway: Services

-As of May 2025, the off-peak and daily service pattern Monday to Friday is:
+As of May 2025, the off-peak weekday service pattern is as follows.

 An expanded service to Lincoln began on 21 October 2019, when four terminating services at Newark Northgate were extended into Lincoln.
-This is in addition to the sole one train per day service, which in all, now provides five out and back workings to and from London King's Cross.
-LNER also plans for December 2019 timetable change that a sixth return service to London from Lincoln will be introduced and five extra services on a Saturday will begin from 7 December 2019.
+This was in addition to the sole one train per day service,providing in total six direct services to and from London King's Cross.
+LNER also planned for the December 2019 timetable change that a sixth return service to London from Lincoln would be introduced, with the added provision for five services on Saturdays.
 From December 2019, LNER introduced a Harrogate to London service six times a day.
-LNER expects to introduce two-hourly services to Bradford and a daily service to Huddersfield in May 2020 when more Azuma trains have been introduced.
+LNER expected to introduce two-hourly services to Bradford and a daily service to Huddersfield by May 2020 when more Azuma trains had been introduced, however the latter has not yet been introduced.

-During September 2018, a proposed service to Middlesbrough was announced, though the Rail Minister, Jo Johnson, informed Parliament that this proposal was dependent on the Azumas being brought into service on the ECML, in addition to other schemes then in progress, that would provide sufficient capacity to enable the service to run.
+During September 2018, a proposed service to Middlesbrough was announced, though the Rail Minister, Jo Johnson, informed Parliament that this proposal was dependent on the Azumas being brought into service alongside other schemes then in progress which would allow for greater capacity to allow the service to run.
 This service commenced on 13 December 2021.

+LNER's daily services to Glasgow Central and Sunderland were withdrawn in the December 2024 timetable change, however a daily service to Cleethorpes (as an extension of a Lincoln service) is currently being explored.

 Named services

-London North Eastern Railway operates a number of named passenger services:
+London North Eastern Railway operates a number of named passenger services.

+Future Services

+From December 2025 there will be an additional 37 services each weekday, with an extra path every hour between London King's Cross and Newcastle.